KnpLabs/rad-doctrine-event/README.md

 ##Context

-Let's say you have an entity extending an other entity:
+Let's say you have an entity extending another entity:

 ```php
 namespace App\Entity;